wi24m042/SYI-IP-Group5/README.md

-# SYI-IP-Group5
-Systems Integration - Integration Project - Group 5
+# Systems Integration - Integration Project - Group 5
+## Description
+Our system gathers and stores where the ISS (International Space Station) is about once a minute from the Open Notify API.
+The users can request the stored data with a SOAP API and a REST API.

+## Use case ISS location history
+The users can request where the ISS was within a time range.
+The system will return all relavant datapoints to the users.

+## Use case ISS location closest to a specified timestamp
+The users can request where the ISS was at a specific point in time.
+The system will return the closest entry to the user.

 # Logical Overview
 ![LogicalOverview](LogicalOverview.drawio.png)